MicrosoftDocs/visualfsharpdocs/docs/conceptual/async.startwithcontinuations['t]-method-[fsharp].md

 If no cancellation token is provided, the default cancellation token is used.

+## Example

-**The following code example illustrates the use of Async.StartWithContinuations.**
+The following code example illustrates the use of `Async.StartWithContinuations`.

 [!code-fsharp[Main](snippets/fsasyncapis/snippet5.fs)]